-Whilst horse riding can be a very enjoyable pursuit and owning or riding a horse is a good way to explore the countryside, those working with or riding horses regularly can be exposed to the risk of a horse riding injury whether it’s an equestrian accident or an accident at work in the livery yards.
-While it is not commonly thought to be, horse riding can be one of the most dangerous sporting activities people regularly participate in.
-There are a variety of horse riding injuries, from the mild to the life-altering severe, such as brain injuries or spinal cord injuries.
-As a result of the potential dangers of horse riding, and though the number of people regularly riding horses is small, horse riding accidents happen regularly.
-Hence why victims could look at filing accident claims, and receiving compensation for a horse riding accident with the help of a law firm as we will now explain.
+Those working with or riding horses can be exposed to the risk of horse riding injuries whether it’s an equestrian accident or an accident at work in the livery yards.
+There are a variety of horse riding injuries, causing anything from mild to life-altering severe damage, such as that from brain injuries or spinal cord injuries.
+Victims could look at filing accident claims, and receiving compensation for a horse riding accident.

 Horse Riding Dangers